Postnatal (Recognised since January 2019)

 In terms of emotional support:

-1. I would be a listening ear for you, offering gentle support where it is needed.
+1. I would be a listening ear for you, a confidant, offering gentle support where it is needed.

-2. I would endeavour to build confidence, empowering couples to observe and understand their baby.
+2. I would endeavour to build your confidence, empowering you to observe and understand your baby.

-6. I can guide you to all the relevant up-to-date guidance you may require.
+6. I can direct you to all the relevant up-to-date guidance you may require.

 I have full insurance, an enhanced CRB check and paediatric first aid training.